kate-orlova/google-amp-in-sitecore/README.md

 For example _..\src\Feature\ContentComponents\Views\YouTubeVideo.cshtml_ demonstrates how to render a YouTube video for AMP.
 Check of the current context by _Context.IsAmpRequest()_ method will allow to adopt the already existing components for AMP view with minimal efforts.

 All components have the embeded microdata to render a structured data in JSON format and help Google to understand the content of the page where they are placed on.
+[Schema.NET version 3.6.0](https://www.nuget.org/packages/Schema.NET/) package has been used for Schema.org objects in .NET classes.

 # Contribution
 Hope you found the above solution elegant and helpful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.